 8. Molokini Crater

-Molokini Crater is actually located off the coast southwest of Maui.
-It is recommended to book a tour to get to the crater.
+Molokini Crater is located off the coast southwest of Maui.
+It is recommended that you book a tour to get to the crater.

 Visitors cannot climb or contact the crater because it is a submerged volcanic crater and a protected area.

 Instead, you can book a boat tour where you can enjoy snorkeling and diving around it.
-The water is super clear, the corals are well looked after, and there is so much incredible marine life.
+The water is super clear, the corals are well looked after, and there is so much incredible marine life, including tropical fish and even the occasional Hawaiian green sea turtles.

-Molokini Crater is undoubtedly one of the most beautiful spots in Maui.
-Plan to spend an entire day for this, because after all the sun and salt water, you will definitely feel tired and just want to relax and drink a nice cold cocktail.
+Molokini Crater is undoubtedly one of the best places to visit in Maui if you love ocean adventures.
+Plan to spend an entire day on this because, after all the sun and salt water, you will definitely feel tired and just want to relax and drink a nice cold cocktail.

 9. Haleakala National Park and Crater

-The main attraction of this national park is the Haleakala Volcano, which is a 10,023 dormant volcano popular as a fantastic sunrise and sunset location.
-It offers a spectacular view of the valleys and different species of birds.
+The main attraction of this national park is the Haleakala Volcano, which features the Haleakala Crater, a 10,023-foot dormant volcano known for its breathtaking sunrise and sunset views.

-You definitely want to get on top of the crater, which lets you experience being above the sea of clouds.
-Imagine that matched with a colorful sunrise and sunset.
+You want to get on top of the crater, which lets you experience being above the sea of clouds.
+Imagine that it is matched with a colorful sunrise and sunset.

 You can even bring your car, but hiking to different spots of the national park where you can discover waterfalls is highly recommended.

 Expect to spend about 2-3 hours.
-This spot is best to visit when doing a road trip where you will stop and explore other locations that only require a few hours.
+This spot is best to visit during a road trip, as you will stop and explore other locations that only require a few hours.

 10. Baldwin Beach

-This beach is lined with trees offering plenty of shades when the sun is too hot.
+This beach is lined with trees, offering plenty of shade when the sun is too hot.
 It is also only a 15-minute walk to a small town where you can find snacks and drinks.

-Once in a while, especially during the sunset, you might also get a chance to see a drum circle and fire spinning show – a traditional and wonderful Hawaiian vibe.
+Once in a while, especially during the sunset, you might also see a drum circle and fire spinning show – a traditional and wonderful Hawaiian vibe.

 11. Kapalua Bay Beach

-Kapalua Bay Beach is a prevalent location where you can enjoy the fine sand, cove, and crystal clear water.
+Kapalua Bay Beach is a prominent location where you can enjoy the fine sand, cove, and crystal clear water.

-A massive coral is not too far from the shoreline, making it an amazing place to snorkel without paying for a boat trip.
-You can even find sea turtles, eels, and other tropical fishes.
+A massive coral reef is not too far from the shoreline, making it an amazing place to snorkel without paying for a boat trip.
+You can even find Hawaiian green sea turtles, eels, and other tropical fish.

 If you want to be somewhere a little more tranquil, walk down south until you reach Napili Beach.

-While heading north, you will reach Kapalua Cliff House it is an event venue, but next to it, there are cliffs perfect for jumping and also snorkeling.
+While heading north, you will reach Kapalua Cliff House, an event venue, but next to it, there are cliffs perfect for jumping and snorkeling.

 12. Ali’i Kula Lavender Farm

-Go visit Ali’i Kula Lavender where you can see the massive amount of varieties of lavenders.
+Visit Ali’i Kula Lavender where you can see many lavender varieties.
 The best season for this beautiful flowering shrub is from spring to summer.

 Take stunning and dramatic photos while surrounded by the sea of lavender.
 But before you head out, stop by the gift shop where you can buy scented products.
 Around 1-2 hours is plenty of time to spend on the farm.

-When you are in Maui, you will never run out of trails to hike.
+When in Maui, you will never run out of trails to hike.
 Pack your bag and put on your hiking shoes.
-I’ao Valley is next to a marvelous lush mountain with 1,200 feet peak.
+I’ao Valley is next to a marvelous lush mountain with a 1,200-foot peak.

 Hiking through the ravines means seeing massive rocks along the rivers, exotic plants, and many spots to take breathtaking photos.

-I’ao Valley is on the west side of Maui.
-Go to Wailuku then head to Kepaniwai Park where you can leave your car and start your hike.
+I’ao Valley is in West Maui.
+Go to Wailuku, then head to Kepaniwai Park, where you can leave your car and start your hike.

 Remember to bring plenty of water with you.
 The trail is not too long, and you don’t need any snacks.
 Plan to spend about 45 minutes to an hour here.

-Advance reservations to enter I’ao Valley State Monument are now available online.
+Advance reservations to enter the I’ao Valley State Monument are now available online.
 The parking fee is $10 per vehicle.
-The additional non-resident entrance fee is $5 per person with no charge for children under three years old.
+The additional non-resident entrance fee is $5 per person, and there is no charge for children under three years old.

 14. Twin Falls